telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 # Dialog Overview

 The [Kendo UI Dialog widget](http://demos.telerik.com/kendo-ui/dialog/index) is a modal popup that brings information to the user.
-It also provides actions through the action buttons to prompt the user for input or to ask for a decision.
+It also provides actions through its action buttons to prompt the user for input or to ask for a decision.
 The component can also contain more complex UI elements that require the focus of the user.
 The Dialog widget is a subset of the [Kendo UI Window widget](http://www.telerik.com/kendo-ui/window) where the most prominent difference is the added functionality for actions and predefined dialogs.

 ## Getting Started

 ### Initialize the Dialog

-Kendo UI Dialog can be initialized from virtually any DOM element.
+To initialize the Dialog, use virtually any DOM element.
 During initialization, the targeted content is going to be automatically wrapped in the `div` element of the widget.

-The example below demonstrates how to create the widget from a simple HTML element with the content of the Dialog and initialize it by using a jQuery selector.
+The example below demonstrates how to create the widget from an HTML element, which contains the content of the Dialog, and initialize it by using a jQuery selector.

 ###### Example